DonMastra/final-project-backend/README.md

+# Notas:
+-> Este repositorio tiene un proyecto de tipo Kanban asignado.

+-> Por cuestiones personales / laborales, no pude terminar todas las tareas planeadas.

 # final-project-backend
 Spring Boot backend project for the final presentation of #YoProgramo

-This is the RESTful API for connecting to database for the #YoProgramo portfolio final project frontend.
+This is the RESTful API for the #YoProgramo portfolio final project frontend.

 Technologies stack for this backend: